Scott-28/Rotary_Phone_Timer/README.md

 5) To shut the ringer off, pick up and then hang up the headset.

 6) If you want to add time to the timer on the fly, you can dial in a number either while the countdown is in progress or when the ringer is going off.
-Time will always inpuot as minutes when you do this.
+Time will always input as minutes when you do this.

 ## Required Components

-Here's a general list of the main componenets required:
+Here's a general list of the main components required:

 ## Schematic
 -----------------------